rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 unstable command-line flags or attributes without an FCP for compiler development or standard library use, as long as you don't expect them to be in wide use in the nightly ecosystem.
+Some teams have lighter weight processes that they use in scenarios like this; for example, the compiler team recommends filing a Major Change Proposal ([MCP][mcp]) as a lightweight way to garner support and feedback without requiring full consensus.

+[mcp]: compiler/mcp.md#public-facing-changes-require-rfcbot-fcp

 You don't need to have the implementation fully ready for r+ to propose an FCP, but it is generally a good idea to have at least a proof